|Level of study:||Pre-Masters|

-If you’re not sure about your qualifications, contact us and one our team will contact you to discuss your options.
+If you’re not sure about your qualifications, contact us and one of our team will contact you to discuss your options.

 Applicants must satisfy our general entry requirements as well as meeting specific requirements.

-You will need to provide evidence of competence in written and spoken English (GCSE grade C or equivalent).
+- You will need to provide evidence of competence in written and spoken English (GCSE grade 4 – previously grade C – or equivalent).

 The general entry requirements are any of the following:

 - IELTS 6.0 with no band score less than 5.5, or equivalent